pk-codebox-evo/webmaker-suite/README.md

 Step 2: Run `node install`

-Step 3: Go make a coffee, this'll run for a while...
+Step 3: Go make some coffee, this'll run for a while...

 After installation completes, the whole suite can be fired up with `node run`.
 Note that this will pipe all output from everything into the same console, so this is great for not-looking-at-the-terminal testing, but not a good idea for doing single-component terminal debugging.

-## NOTE
+## Script options

-Windows users need to install these two things first (in order):

-1. Microsoft Visual Studio C++ 2010 Express, http://go.microsoft.com/?linkid=9709949
-2. For Windows 7 x64 (which obviously you're on), the Windows 7 64-bit SDK, http://www.microsoft.com/en-us/download/details.aspx?id=8279
+### node install

+`node install` can take four runtime options:

+1. --username=...
+2. --password=...
+3. --s3key=...
+4. --s3secret=...

+These do the obvious thing.
+If you do not use these, and do not have an .env file (which initially you won't), you will be prompted for them during the bootstrap phase, after `npm install` for the webmaker-suite package itself finishes.

+### node run

+`node run` can take two runtime options:

+1. --noes
+2. --nomongo

+These mostly exist to prevent double-starts for elastic search and mongodb, if you already run these on your machine, since `node run` will try to fire these up for you.

 ## General requirements